OpenWaterFoundation/owf-data-co-counties/README.md

 ### Colorado-Counties.csv Contents ###

 This file is the **County** worksheet saved in csv format.
-To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
 Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ### County_Basin_Relate.csv Contents ###

 This file is the **County_Basin_Relate** worksheet saved in csv format.
-To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Warning:  if this file is opened directly in Excel, IDs that contain leading zeroes will not show those zeroes.
 Instead, import the file into a blank Excel file by selecting Data/Get External Data/From Text.

 ## Attribution ##